 One After Another

-This was a solo project for U-M's EECS 494.
+This was a solo project for the University of Michigan's EECS 494.
 The goal of the project was to come up with a novel idea, and thoroughly explore it in a playable prototype.

 My original idea was something along the lines of having real time combat where players controlled multiple characters.
 I was thinking along the lines of recording a routine for one character, and then switching over to another character to record their routine.